Updated: Aug 14

 It seems like everybody and their mama is doing a juice cleanse right now and since I have been meaning to share some of my favorite, most refreshing juice recipes, what better time than now, right?
-For the first part of the series, I am featuring my new favorite kind of juice---beet juice!
+I am featuring my new favorite kind of juice---beet juice!
 It is lightly sweet, refreshing and detoxifying.
 This blend is the perfect blend of sweet meets citrus!

 If you are new to juicing, there are a few things you need to know to optimize the benefits.
 This article helped me correct some of the common juicing mistakes I was making when I first started.
 From the timing of when you juice, to "chewing" your juice, to cleaning your juicer, it all matters and if you're going through the effort, you definitely want to do it right.

 So let's quickly talk about juicers.
 There are masticating and centrifugal juicers, both having their pros and cons.
 I started with a centrifugal juicer, as they are cheaper, to make sure I was really into this whole juicing thing.
 Turns out, I was and I loved the benefits of juicing so I invested in a cold-pressed juicer because they maintain more of the juices nutrients and produce a higher quality juice.
 I could go on and on about the differences, but check out this article for a nice breakdown of the difference, pros and cons of both types.

 Below, is the juicer that I use and it has been my absolute favorite juicer!
 Over the years, I have had at least 4 models and this one is by far the most quiet, easiest to clean and most compact.
 Click my the mage below to purchase yours on Amazon (if you purchase, be sure to click on the link so ya girl gets her affiliate cut)!

 1/2 cup of Apple Cider Vinegar (ACV) or distilled vinegar

 I let them soak for about 10-15 minutes, swirling the produce in the rinse/rubbing to clean them.